 The St. Moritz Ice Skating Club was organized in 1931 when a small group of women who did not want to have to attempt their first glides on the ice or display those embarrassing falls on a public session, formed a club so they could secure private ice at the old Oakland ice rink on 14th and Grove.
 This makes St. Moritz one of the oldest established clubs on the Pacific Coast.
 However, we did not join U.S Figure Skating until 1934 so we are not the oldest recognized club on the West Coast as a few others joined the organization before we did.
 Nonetheless, we have a very long and distinguished history.

 An initial membership of approximately 50 skaters soon grew to number in the hundreds, eventually peeking at over 1,000 members.
-Today, we are proud to serve nearly 500 members.
+Today, we are proud to serve approximately 500 members.

 The initial focus of the Club quickly expanded to include competitive figure skating, which continues to be encouraged through the advancement in the technique, ability, and achievement of our skaters of all ages and levels.
 The Club’s interest in the field of competitive skating prompted it to sponsor its first competition, the State Championship, in 1934.
 Three years later, we had our first representation at the National Championships with Robert Scott bringing home the Novice Men’s title.